 A. Many years ago my parents owned what was then called a "produce station" where we bought various items from local farmers and the re-sold them to a wholesaler.
 In the process we bought cream from dairy farmers.
 To test for butterfat content muriatic acid was used.
 Believe me you don't want to use it to clean sea shells.
 It is super corrosive and dangerous to your health.

 After many years of scuba diving and much help from experienced shell collectors a much better alternative is COMMON HOUSEHOLD BLEACH.
 Take a large metal or porcelain container and mix up a diluted batch of household bleach and plain water.
 Submerge your shells in this solution for approximately a week.
 At the end of this time you should be able to take a wooden toothpick and easily remove the calcium deposits; they will be like putty in texture!
 Large, obviously older deposits, may have to be resoaked in this solution.
 To collect shells without holes (made to remove the contents of the shell) place the intact shell on the ground (meat side down) mound dirt up around the edges and leave it there for a month or two; summer time is best.
 Ants will eat the meat out of the inside during this period; then place it in your bleach solution for a week or so to remove any of the residue and the odor.
 Wallah....you have a trophy.

 (Remember: In most places in the world it is illegal to collect these shells.
 You have to experiment with the bleach solution to get the correct dilution.)

 March 2, 2011

-If your looking for muriatic acid go to a pool supply store they carry it there.
+A. If you're looking for muriatic acid go to a pool supply store they carry it there.
 LupeLupe Pedraza